byoso/django-silly-stripe/README.md

 It is a wrapper based on the use of python's stripe API.
 The aim is to make it as simple as possible to use.

-For now, only stripe checkout is supported, with less then 100 products and 100 prices.
-Good to make subscriptions easily, but nothing too fancy.
+For now, only stripe checkout is supported, in order to handle subscriptions only.

 ## Installation